 4. Icing

-Heat and/or airflow over sensors is commonly used to keep sensors free of ice.
-Some manufacturers include built-in sensor heating with varying heat amounts depending on expected icing severity.
-Sensors without built-in heating can still be heated by applying heat tape directly to surfaces (electrical resistance elements embedded in a flexible sheet or by use of nichrome wire).
-Note that for wind sensors, it is generally easier to heat those with no moving parts (such as ultrasonic wind sensors).
-Another method is to spray a low freezing-point fluid (such as ethanol) on sensors during icing events.
+Heat and/or airflow over instruments is commonly used to keep instruments free of ice.
+Some manufacturers include built-in instrument heating with varying heat amounts depending on expected icing severity.
+Instruments without built-in heating can still be heated by applying heat tape directly to surfaces (electrical resistance elements embedded in a flexible sheet or by use of nichrome wire).
+Note that for anemometers, it is generally easier to heat those with no moving parts (such as ultrasonic wind anemometers).
+Another method is to spray a low freezing-point fluid (such as ethanol) on instruments during icing events.
 In heavy icing conditions, none of these methods may prevent ice build-up.

-Icing on mounting structures can disturb the airflow and measurement environment even when the sensors themselves are ice-free.
+Icing on mounting structures can disturb the airflow and measurement environment even when the instruments themselves are ice-free.
 Minimizing the surface area of these structures can help.
 De-icing them also may be necessary.

-The method used to mitigate ice accretion should not affect the sensor measurement or the measurements being made by adjacent sensors.
-For example, the heating of a sensor must not affect nearby air temperature or relative humidity measurements.
-One approach is to heat for a period, let the sensor cool, take a measurement and repeat.
+The method used to mitigate ice accretion should not affect the instrument measurement or the measurements being made by adjacent instruments.
+For example, the heating of an instrument must not affect nearby air temperature or relative humidity measurements.
+One approach is to heat for a period, let the instrument cool, take a measurement and repeat.

 5. Solar radiation heating and erosion

-In locations where sensors, cabinets and cabling receive high levels of solar radiation, and in particular high levels of ultraviolet (UV) exposure, some materials will break down and lose structural integrity.
+In locations where instruments, cabinets and cabling receive high levels of solar radiation, and in particular high levels of ultraviolet (UV) exposure, some materials will break down and lose structural integrity.
 The use of alternative materials like metals, hardwoods and UV-stabilized plastics will often lead to much longer equipment and structure lifetimes.

 In warmer climates and where there are high levels of solar radiation, cabinets can heat up internally to levels that exceed the operating specifications of equipment, thereby compromising data values and equipment reliability.
 Vents and/or forced venting (with appropriate filters) or small air-conditioning systems can be employed to reduce heat build-up.
 Peltier coolers also can be used to transfer heat out of enclosures without exposing the contents to external airflow.

-Solar shades, cable conduits or simply burying equipment can also be used where sensor measurement exposure will not be compromised.
+Solar shades, cable conduits or simply burying equipment can also be used where sensing instrument measurement exposure will not be compromised.

 6. Electrical transients (lightning)